inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_routes.md

 ## Properties

 `api_gateway_manageds`
 : Specifies whether a route is managed by API Gateway.
-If you created an API using quick create, the $default route is managed by API Gateway.
-You can't modify the $default route key.
+If you created an API using quick create, the `$default` route is managed by API Gateway.
+You cannot modify the `$default` route key.

 : **Field**: `api_gateway_managed`